IRT-SystemX/Logistics_road_traffic_characterization/Readme.md

 Each module contains a dockerfile that allows you to generate a docker image to execute the code more easily.

-## Logistics road traffic assessment
-Last mile logistics flows (both B2B and B2C) generate a great impact on road traffic.
-Monitoring these patterns out of traffic data video could help to understand traffic arrangements under spatiotemporal parameters.

-IRT SystemX implemented this demonstrator to tackle urban logistics challenges:
-Development of urban logistics knowledge capacities based on video detection algorithms Differentiation of logistics flows among road traffic Categorisation of logistics vehicles

-This experimentation has been conducted in Paris.
-Video data have been captured during spring 2022 and processed afterwards.
-The experimentation process has been supported by Paris2Connect initiative.

 ## Credits
 This work has been supported by two research and development frameworks: